keboola/serverless-demo-app/README.md

 - `DEPLOY_AWS_ACCESS_KEY_ID` - IAM credentials of the user used for service deployment
 - `DEPLOY_AWS_SECRET_ACCESS_KEY` - IAM credentials of the user used for service deployment
 - `KEBOOLA_STACK` - AWS tag of created resources, it should be the same for all instances (e.g. `serverless-demo-app`)
-- `PAPERTRAIL_PORT` - assigned port of PaperTrail service for logging
 - `REGION` - AWS region of deployed service
 - `SERVICE_NAME` - used for names of AWS resources, it should be unique (e.g. `jakub-serverless-demo-app`)